Aadhav-VijayaSaravanan/Currency-converter/README.md

 # About

-**Import API - Currency Converter** is a Python-based tool designed to streamline currency conversions by leveraging real-time exchange rate data from the CurrencyFreaks API.
+**Quadro** is a Python-based tool designed to streamline currency conversions by leveraging real-time exchange rate data from the CurrencyFreaks API.
 It serves as a valuable utility for a wide range of professional and personal scenarios, from optimizing international financial transactions to ensuring precise currency conversion accuracy.

 ## Key Features